fbpx Skip to main content

 Choosing wisely could significantly impact your net income, and retirees can switch between tax treatments every year if they wish to, which affects the amount of tax-free income they can earn.

-The below table illustrates how these two tax options compare:
+The table below illustrates how these two tax options compare:

 Pension Income Tax Treatment One Tax Treatment Two